tomc128/tomscript/README.md

     option compile executable // this option builds to an exe file, as well as a Python file

     option compile debug // this option builds to an exe file, while retaining all temporary build files that are generated

+    option commentLines 0 // allows you to comment before start in your tms file, edit to accommodate how many lines of comments you use, if any

 Any questions?
 Feel free to create an issue or fork the repo and fix it yourself!